 In India, this vast desert is accessible from Khargoda in Surendranagar district of Gujarat.
-While, I took a taxi to reach the desert expanse, other motor vehicles such as buses and two wheelers also ply on the route charging varied rates.
+While I took a taxi to reach the desert expanse, other motor vehicles such as buses and two-wheelers also ply on the route charging varied rates.

-When to Visit the White Desert
+Best Time to Visit the White Desert

-Therefore to avoid extreme weather, I prefered visiting the desert post October when the desert starts to dry up.
-During monsoons the desert get submerged into the water and there are high chances that you might not enjoy your stay here in the marshland.
+Therefore to avoid extreme weather, I preferred visiting the White desert post-October when the desert starts to dry up.
+During monsoons, the desert gets submerged into the water and there are high chances that you might not enjoy your stay here in the marshland.

-I took up a locale guide to understand the weather changes and the best time to stroll the place.
-This is how i understood that strolling the white expanse during the full moon is the beauty to behold.
+I took up a local guide to understand the weather changes and the best time to stroll the place.
+This is how I understood that strolling the white expanse during the full moon is the beauty to behold.

 The Traveling Permit

-As I stayed around bhuj and took a car to go the dessert, the permit was taken from Bhirandiyara village police station.
+As I stayed around Bhuj and took a car to go to the desert, the permit was taken from Bhirandiyara village police station.
 I was charged Rs 100 for strolling around the usually silent desert but charged an extra Rs 50 for using a car.

 World Heritage Site

-During my visit to the Rann of Kutch, i was introduced to wild ass sanctuary that is also the little Rann of Kutch.
+During my visit to the Rann of Kutch, I was introduced to the wild ass sanctuary that is also the little Rann of Kutch.
 This wild ass sanctuary is a surreal place that UNESCO has attributed as a world heritage site.

 The Camel Safari

-The magnificence of the desert can be witnessed from a height and what is better than a camel safari.
+The magnificence of the white desert can be witnessed from a height and what is better than a camel safari.
 Sitting on its hump and slowly allowing the breathtaking view to unfold with the sun in the backdrop is one of the must to do things in Rann of Kutch.

 When I planned my gateway to Rann, I specially choose November as this is the time of the year when I could see the glorious Rann Utsav.
 The Utsav that offers a plethora of activities is a marvelous way to spend your time while in Kutch.

-I strolled around the utsav to witness the glorious heritage of the place in embroideries, wooden boxes that are carved out with design, jewellery boxes and other sculptures that speak of the vast art of different communities of the areas such as Jaths, Rabaris, Sodha and Rajputs.
+I strolled around the Utsav to witness the glorious heritage of the place in embroideries, wooden boxes that are carved out with design, jewelry boxes and other sculptures that speak of the vast art of different communities of the areas such as Jaths, Rabaris, Sodha, and Rajputs.

-Since it is a festival that is famous world over, what makes it so popular is the constant dance and music.
+Since it is a festival that is famous world over, which makes it so popular is the constant dance and music.
 Illumination with fluorescent lights and incandescent lamps that make it even more beautiful.

 The Cultural Music

 The culture of Gujarat can be smelled in the air as danced and traditional music is being played around.
 The vigour of perfect Indian music by Indian artists with their band using traditional music equipments was so peaceful, that I stayed there the entire night to enjoy the festive mood.

 The Ethnic Clothes